-For a small fee, students can arrange with Higher One's TuitionPay, a single tuition payment plan due at the end of the term/session (plus a grace period) with proper documentation from their employer.
-Documentation of your employer's reimbursement policy must be submitted to Students Accounts at Benedictine University prior to enrolling in this plan.
-An updated copy of the policy must be submitted every fall term thereafter.
-Students may fax their employer's policy to Student Accounts at (630) 829-6501 or email it to SAR@ben.edu.
+For a \$20 fee per session, students can arrange with Higher One's TuitionPay, a single tuition payment plan due at the end of the term/session (plus a grace period)..
+Documentation of your approval in your employer's tuition assistance plan must be submitted to Students Accounts at Benedictine University prior to enrolling in this plan.
+An updated copy of your eligibility must be submitted annually.
+Students may fax this documentation to Student Accounts at (630) 829-6501 or email it to SAR@ben.edu.
 After submitting documentation showing eligibility, students may enroll in the plan that best corresponds with their class and program.
 If the student's enrollment changes after the initial set up of this plan, the student will be responsible for adjusting the payment plan either online or with a TuitionPay consultant at (800) 635-0120.
-If the student makes a payment directly to Benedictine rather than to TuitionPay, it is the student's responsibility to contact Student Accounts so that we may notify TuitionPay.
-Due to new legislation, Student Accounts will not have access to enroll students or make adjustments to these accounts.
+For any new payment plan or increase to a payment plan, the student is required to sign online disclosures agreeing to the terms of the payment plan.
+Payment should be made directly to TuitionPay on or before the due date.
 Please note that tuition is due in full according to the deferred due date specified by TuitionPay regardless of when individual employers reimburse their employees.

-- a.
-Semester For a fee of \$30 each term (quarter/semester), students can arrange with Higher One's TuitionPay, a single tuition payment plan due at the end of the term (plus approximately a one-month grace period) with proper documentation from their employer.
-The plan amount should include your total out-of-pocket expense (tuition minus financial aid) for the entire quarter/semester.
+Semester - Students can arrange with Higher One's TuitionPay, a single tuition payment plan due at the end of the term (plus approximately a one-month grace period) with proper documentation from their employer.
+The budget (tuition and fees minus financial aid) should be for the entire quarter/semester.
 For example, if you are enrolled in three courses for the fall semester, you must include tuition charges for all three courses (minus financial aid) to avoid a late fee and financial hold.
-Adult/MOD students often may have multiple courses that begin consecutively throughout the same term.
-It is imperative that students include all courses that will occur during the term in the payment plan amount.
-If you are unsure which courses fall under what terms, please contact your academic advisor.
-Once your plan amount has been established, you would send in to Student Accounts proper documentation showing your eligibility in your employer's tuition assistance plan and then enroll in the employer reimbursement plan through TuitionPay at tuitionpaymentplan.com/ben prior to the payment deadline of September 6.
-Select "Fall" from the Term of Study drop down box and the payment plan for the fall semester would state the payment is due February 1.
-Please note that if payment is received by TuitionPay earlier than the due date, it will not appear on your student account until after the February 1 due date has passed. - b.
-Online session, Adult MOD and Learning Team For a fee of \$20 each session, students can arrange with Higher One's TuitionPay, a single tuition payment plan due at the end of the session (plus approximately a one-month grace period) with proper documentation from their employer.
-For example, your Fall Session 1 course begins August 29 and ends October 23.
-You would send in to Student Accounts proper documentation showing your eligibility in your employer's tuition assistance plan and then enroll in an employer reimbursement plan through TuitionPay at tuitionpaymentplan.com/ben prior to the payment deadline of September 6.
-Select "Session" from the Term of Study drop down box and the payment plan for Fall Session 1 would state the payment is due December 1.
-On or before December 1, payment should be submitted to TuitionPay.
-Please note that if payment is received by TuitionPay earlier than the due date, it will not appear on your student account until after the December 1 due date has passed. - c. \Please note that you will continue to receive monthly billing statements from Benedictine University while enrolled in a payment plan through TuitionPay until your student account balance with Benedictine is paid in full.\
+Once your budget has been established, you would enroll in the employer reimbursement plan through TuitionPay at tuitionpaymentplan.com/ben during the first week of class.
+Payment should be made to the payment plan on or before the due date.

+Online session, Adult MOD and Learning Team - Students can arrange with Higher One's TuitionPay, a single tuition payment plan due at the end of the session (plus approximately a one-month grace period) with proper documentation from their employer.
+For example, if your Fall Session 1 course begins August 29 and ends October 23, your payment due date would be December 1.
+You would enroll in an employer reimbursement plan through TuitionPay at tuitionpaymentplan.com/ben during the first week of class.
+Select your appropriate program from the Term of Study drop down box and choose the plan that corresponds with your term/session.

+\Please note that you will continue to receive monthly billing statements from Benedictine University while enrolled in a payment plan through TuitionPay until your student account balance with Benedictine is paid in full.\